 As you can see, Google adapted each social wall to fit the event.
-This is most clearly noticeable with the live stream at Android Dev Summit, which was branded to fit the typical green colour of Android.
+The live stream at Android Dev Summit was branded to fit the typical green colour of Android.

 Branding your social wall to go hand in hand with your brand’s CI helps set the mood and create a continuous experience.

 Walls.io makes branding your social wall fairly easy.
-With our Pro and Premium accounts, you can not just customise the colour scheme but even add custom CSS code to style your wall.
+With the Walls.io custom feed design, you can not just customise the colour scheme but even add custom CSS code to style your wall.
 Of course, you can always upload your logo or a fitting graphic as a header as well.

 Google has been very diligent about making sure there is a live stream for all of these events.
 And they made the social wall part of the live stream, often showing it in the breaks between the individual agenda items.